-Avoiding Buyers’ Remorse in Real EstateA study performed by online real estate giant Trulia indicated that roughly 44% of Americans have buyer’s remorse regarding their home purchase.
+Avoiding Buyers’ Remorse when Buying a HouseA study performed by online real estate giant Trulia indicated that roughly 44% of Americans have buyer’s remorse after buying a home.

 The poll, which was based on the responses of 2,000 recent homebuyers, showed that 42% of those individuals indicated that their top regret was not buying a bigger home.
 Buying a house is generally the biggest purchase that you’ll ever make.
 Because of the enormity of the investment, you should take steps to ensure you don't fall among that 44% when the ink is dry.
 How do you make sure to avoid buyer’s remorse?

 Get a Good Grasp on the Financial Implications.